HL7/fhir-sdoh-clinicalcare/input/pagecontent/privacy_and_security.md

 ### Exchange Security
 §priv-8:When exchanging PHI between entities, the exchange **SHOULD** use the current version and **SHALL** use either current or the immediately prior release of [Transport Level Security (TLS)](https://datatracker.ietf.org/doc/html/rfc8446) as specified by the current release of NIST guidelines ([SP 800-52](https://csrc.nist.gov/publications/detail/sp/800-52/rev-2/final)).§

-§§priv-9:Privacy **SHOULD** recommendations for when the identity of the requesting or receiving party is important^ When the identity of the requesting or receiving party is important, implementations **SHOULD** use one or more of the following:
+§§priv-9:When the identity of the requesting or receiving party is important, implementations **SHOULD** use one or more of the noted requirements^
+When the identity of the requesting or receiving party is important, implementations **SHOULD** use one or more of the following:
 * the [SMART on FHIR Framework](http://docs.smarthealthit.org/),
 * mutually authenticated TLS,